WordPress/openverse/utilities/load_testing/README.md

 duration of the test to test the actual performance of the application instead of testing Cloudflare cache or getting blocked by WAF.
 By default, the tests request only the English static pages.
-You can specify other scenarios to run, with `./ov just k6 all` being the most comprehensive test that requests static and search pages in English.
+You can specify other scenarios to run, with `./ov just load_testing/k6 all` being the most comprehensive test that requests static and search pages in English.
 The `locales` tests request pages in 3 other locales.

 ### Running

 All load tests are accessible through `just` scripts in this directory's `justfile`.

-To run API load tests against a local API instance, use `./ov just api`.
+To run API load tests against a local API instance, use `./ov just load_testing/api`.
 You can optionally specify a host (the default is to point to local).
+For example
-For example `./ov just api https://api-staging.openverse.org` will run the load tests against the staging API.
+`./ov just load_testing/api https://api-staging.openverse.org` will run the load tests against the staging API.

-To run the frontend load tests, use `./ov just k6-frontend`.
-You can optionally specify the scenarios to run, for example, `./ov just k6-frontend all`.
+To run the frontend load tests, use `./ov just load_testing/k6-frontend`.
+You can optionally specify the scenarios to run, for example, `./ov just load_testing/k6-frontend all`.
 To specify a host (the default is to point to the `openverse.org`), set the `FRONTEND_URL` environment variable.
+For example,
+`./ov env FRONTEND_URL=https://staging.openverse.org just load_testing/k6-frontend`
-For example, `FRONTEND_URL=https://staging.openverse.org just k6-frontend` will run the load tests against the staging frontend.
+will run the load tests against the staging frontend.